-In New York real estate, agents are required to disclose whose interest the agent represents.
 A buyer's broker represents the best interest of the buyer.
 A seller's broker represents the best interest of the seller.
-A dual agent represents (or does not represent) the interest of both.
+It is the buyer's broker who will advise objectively and on the downsides of a property.

 Contact: tan@castle-avenue.com